Revised 6/27/2019

 It is very important to ensure that WorkFirst participants have safe and affordable child care (for their children under 13 years old) while they participate in work or other IRP activities.
 If a participant does not have adequate child care, we refer them to the WCCC worker for help.

-We never require WorkFirst parents to participate in WorkFirst activities until they locate child care (for their children under 13 years) that is:
+We never require WorkFirst participants to engage in WorkFirst activities until they locate child care (for their children under 13 years) that is:

 Participants who have children (0-18 years old) with special needs may have additional difficulties finding safe and affordable care.
 WCCC offers these families additional resources in the form of:

 Participants applying to use an in-home/relative care provider may need to wait to receive required background check results.
-The WCCC program does not pay for in-home/relative child care provided before all applicable background check results are received.
+The WCCC program starts authorization for payment for child care based on the date the provider is approved.
+The WCCC program doesn't pay for in-home/relative child care provided before the provider is approved.
 This policy is designed to protect the health and safety of children.

-When establishing participation requirements for parents who are waiting for in-home child care approval, DSHS staff has the following options:
+When establishing participation requirements for participant who are waiting for in-home child care approval, DSHS staff has the following options:

 Refer the participant to your local Child Care Resource and Referral (CCR&R) agency to get help finding licensed child care.
 The CCR&R can be reached at 1 (800)-446-1114.

-Describe the circumstances in the participant's case notes if they will not be required to seek child care while an in-home/relative care request is pending.
+Document the circumstances in the participant's case notes if they won't be required to seek child care while an in-home/relative care request is pending.
 Refer to Participation While Resolving Issues section for the procedures to monitor the case while no child care is available.

-As we said earlier, a participant's monthly contribution toward the cost of child care is called a copayment.
-The copayment is based on family size and countable income in relation to 200% of the federal poverty guidelines.
+A participant's monthly contribution toward the cost of child care is called a copayment.
+The copayment is based on family size and countable income in relation to 60% of the state median income (SMI) guidelines.

-There are three copayment "levels".
-If the family's countable income is:
+There are five copayment "levels" based on the family's countable income:

-For additional information about copayments, refer to the Child Care Subsidy Programs Manual, under the "Income and Copayment Calculations" section.
+For additional information about copayments, refer to the Child Care Subsidy Programs Manual.

-The applicant or participant will need to provide information when applying for WCCC as follows:
+The applicant or participant needs to provide information when applying for WCCC as follows:

 Note: There may be cases where the participant has already applied for WCCC at application.
 WCCC is approved initially for the applicant to complete all TANF eligibility requirements and must be in an approved WorkFirst activity within 14 days of application to continue receiving WCCC without breaking the continuity of care.